 Model-2: eXR model with Haptics

 Haptics traffic is defined as XR traffic packet generation with co-generated haptics packets.

+FFS on how to generate the multi-channel haptics packet including how to handle silent periods of haptics and the haptics packet sizes.

 Haptics packets has packet delay budget (PDB) of either 12 msec or 30 msec, which can be selected as a traffic model parameter.